 Remove Brown or Dried Out Shrubs

-Despite your efforts to water your lawn throughout the summer, some of your plants may still dry out and die.
+Despite your best efforts to maintain your lawn throughout the summer, some of your plants may still dry out and die.
 Dead plants and shrubs can be a distraction from the beauty of your property.
-Remove dead plants as soon as you’ve noticed them.
-Dispose of them in a trash can or in an out of the way location where they won’t be obvious to homeowners.
+Remove dead plants as soon as you've noticed them.
+Dispose of them in a trash can or in an out-of-the-way location where they won't be obvious to homeowners.

 Install a Shady Spot to Sit